4 Examples

 which is not shown here to avoid inflating the example.

 .
-The data stems from a study Y where the drug B was administered intravascularly by a single infusion dose with a dosing of 300 mg/m2 to 3 subjects and 400mg/m2 to 2 subjects.
+The data stems from a study Y where the drug B was administered as a single infusion IV dose with a dosing of 300 mg/m2 to 3 subjects and 400mg/m2 to 2 subjects.
+More information about the dosing can be found in the supplied dosing data Dosing_Used.xls

+.
 The given time unit is “Hours”, the dosing unit is “mg” and the concentration was measured in “ug/mL”.

-In this example the AUC is determined by using the linear trapezoidal method on the curve before Tmax and the logarithmic trapezoidal method for the part after Tmax.
+In this example the AUC is determined by using the linear trapezoidal method on the curve before the time to Cmax (Tmax) and the logarithmic trapezoidal method for the part after Tmax.
 Possible interpolation is done by using the linear or logarithmic rule, on the respective parts of the curve.
+An alternative BLQ value handling will be applied.
+A report of the data and results is then generated using the following figures, listings and tables:

-dataFile <- "examples/03_book_examples/Example_2/IV_Infusion_Single_Dose.xls"
+dataFile <- "IV_Infusion_Single_Dose.xls"

 dataOrig <- readxl::read_excel(dataFile)

-ID | Dose | Dose_1 | Timepoint | Actual_time | Nominal_time | Conc | BSA | Sex |
+ID | Dose | Dose_1 | Timepoint | Actual_time | Nominal_time | Conc | BSA | Sex | Age |

-NA | mg_m2 | mg | NA | h | h | ug/mL | m2 | NA |
+NA | mg_m2 | mg | NA | h | h | ug/mL | m2 | NA | NA |

-1 | 300 | 540 | 0 HR | -1.8300000000000001 | 0 | BLQ | 1.8 | Female |
+1 | 300 | 540 | 0 HR | -1.8300000000000001 | 0 | BLQ | 1.8 | Female | 35 |

-1 | 300 | 540 | 0.5 HR | 0.57999999999999996 | 0.5 | 17.7 | 1.8 | Female |
+1 | 300 | 540 | 0.5 HR | 0.57999999999999996 | 0.5 | 17.7 | 1.8 | Female | 35 |

-1 | 300 | 540 | Infusion End | 1.9199999999999999 | 2 | 75.4 | 1.8 | Female |
+1 | 300 | 540 | Infusion End | 1.9199999999999999 | 2 | 75.4 | 1.8 | Female | 35 |

-1 | 300 | 540 | 8 HR | 7.7999999999999998 | 8 | 64 | 1.8 | Female |
+1 | 300 | 540 | 8 HR | 7.7999999999999998 | 8 | 64 | 1.8 | Female | 35 |

-1 | 300 | 540 | Day 1 | 25.25 | 24 | 55.2 | 1.8 | Female |
+1 | 300 | 540 | Day 1 | 25.25 | 24 | 55.2 | 1.8 | Female | 35 |

-1 | 300 | 540 | Day 2 | 49.079999999999998 | 48 | 49.1 | 1.8 | Female |
+1 | 300 | 540 | Day 2 | 49.079999999999998 | 48 | 49.1 | 1.8 | Female | 35 |

-1 | 300 | 540 | Day 3 | 76.280000000000001 | 72 | 42.3 | 1.8 | Female |
+1 | 300 | 540 | Day 3 | 76.280000000000001 | 72 | 42.3 | 1.8 | Female | 35 |

-1 | 300 | 540 | Wk 1 | 193.33000000000001 | 168 | 27.5 | 1.8 | Female |
+1 | 300 | 540 | Wk 1 | 193.33000000000001 | 168 | 27.5 | 1.8 | Female | 35 |

-1 | 300 | 540 | Day 10 | 244.41999999999999 | 240 | 27.4 | 1.8 | Female |
+1 | 300 | 540 | Day 10 | 244.41999999999999 | 240 | 27.4 | 1.8 | Female | 35 |

-1 | 300 | 540 | Wk 2 | 358.10000000000002 | 336 | 21.3 | 1.8 | Female |
+1 | 300 | 540 | Wk 2 | 358.10000000000002 | 336 | 21.3 | 1.8 | Female | 35 |

-1 | 300 | 540 | Wk 4 | 699.04999999999995 | 672 | 10.3 | 1.8 | Female |
+1 | 300 | 540 | Wk 4 | 699.04999999999995 | 672 | 10.3 | 1.8 | Female | 35 |

-1 | 300 | 540 | 0 HR | 1055.4200000000001 | 0 | 7.1 | 1.8 | Female |
+1 | 300 | 540 | 0 HR | 1055.4200000000001 | 1008 | 7.1 | 1.8 | Female | 35 |

-2 | 300 | 660 | 0 HR | -2.1200000000000001 | 0 | BLQ | 2.2000000000000002 | Male |
+2 | 300 | 660 | 0 HR | -2.1200000000000001 | 0 | BLQ | 2.2000000000000002 | Male | 41 |

-2 | 300 | 660 | 0.5 HR | 0.55000000000000004 | 0.5 | 33.3 | 2.2000000000000002 | Male |
+2 | 300 | 660 | 0.5 HR | 0.55000000000000004 | 0.5 | 33.3 | 2.2000000000000002 | Male | 41 |

-## and therefore needs to be removed
+## data and must therefore be removed

 dataOrig <- dataOrig[-1,]